zagi/weather-nuxt-prisma/README.md

 - Change weather endpoint to city.
 - Put update endpoint in weather dir.
 - Change endpoints usage in pages and components accordingly to listed above.
+- Think how to fix docker image size??